skeeto/dosdefender-ld31/README.md

 ## Building

 All you need is a GCC compiler that can target i386.
-It doesn't matter if it's for Linux, Windows, etc., nor is there a need for something like DJGPP.
-The compiled code will be ripped out and re-packaged as a COM file.
+In theory, it doesn't matter if it's for Linux, Windows, etc., nor is there a need for something like DJGPP.
+The compiled code will be packaged as a COM file using a linker script (e.g. `--oformat=binary`).
+Unfortunately, there's a long-standing bug in MinGW that prevents this from working correctly without `objdump`.

 The final game is a 10kB executable.
 To run, all it needs is 64kB of RAM and 64kB of video memory.
 With some tweaking, it could even run without a need for any OS.

 DOS Defender is written in GCC's dialect of C and probably can't be built with any other compiler.
 The host platform is treated like an